gwbres/cggtts/doc/cggtts.md

 ## Known behavior

 * The parser supports current revision **2E** only, it will reject files that have different revision number.

-* Given file must follow file naming conventions otherwise parsing fails with related error
+* This parser does not care for file naming conventions

 * While it is clearly specified in the standards, that header lines order matter, this parser is tolerant against line/data order, except for the first CGGTT REVISION header line which should always come first.